Rashida Jones: Early life and education

-Rashida Leah Jones was born on February 25, 1976 in Los Angeles, to actress Peggy Lipton and musician/record producer Quincy Jones.
-She is the younger sister of actress and model Kidada Jones, and half-sister to five siblings from their father's other relationships, including Kenya Jones and Quincy Jones III.
-Jones' father had Tikar roots from Cameroon, and a Welsh paternal grandfather.
-Her mother had Ashkenazi Jewish roots from Latvia and Russia.
+Rashida Leah Jones was born on February 25, 1976 in Los Angeles to actress Peggy Lipton and musician/record producer Quincy Jones.
+She is the younger sister of actress and model Kidada Jones.
+Jones is also a half-sister to five half-siblings from her father's other relationships; those half-siblings include Kenya Jones and Quincy Jones III.
+Jones' father had Tikar roots from Cameroon and a Welsh paternal grandfather.
+Her mother had Ashkenazi Jewish roots, and the family of her great-great-grandfather were killed in the Holocaust in their native Latvia.
 Her maternal grandfather, Harold Lipton, a corporate lawyer and owner of the Boston Celtics and San Diego Clippers, changed his surname from Lipschitz to Lipton in the 1930s.

 Jones and her sister were raised in Reform Judaism by their mother; Jones attended Hebrew school, though she left at the age of ten and did not have a bat mitzvah.
 Jones' first name derives from the Arabic word for "righteous".
 Jones grew up in Los Angeles's Bel Air neighborhood.
 She has said of her parents' mixed-race marriage: "it was the 1970s and still not that acceptable for them to be together".
 In his autobiography, her father recalled how he would often find the six-year-old Jones under the covers after bedtime, reading five books at a time with a flashlight.
 She has said that she grew up a "straight-up nerd" and "had a computer with floppy disks and a dial-up modem before it was cool".
 Jones displayed musical ability from an early age and can play classical piano.
 Her mother told Entertainment Tonight in 1990 that Jones was "also a fabulous singer and songwriter".